Behind the camera: BBC footage Screen Capture

 Aftermath and Controversy

-Not for the last time, the tactics of the SAS were considered by many to be excessive, in particularly the deaths of two terrorists Shai and Makki.
-These men were, according the hostages, shot as they lay unarmed and surrendering still within the Embassy.
-Denis Thatcher, the husband of then Prime Minister Margaret Thatcher was quoted as saying “You let one of the bastards live.”
-However the raid has been considered an incredible success and is often referred to as a text book case of both counter terrorism and the employment of the special forces.
+Not for the last time, the tactics of the SAS were considered by many to be excessive, in particular, the deaths of two terrorists Shai and Makki.
+These men were, according to the hostages, shot as they lay unarmed and surrendering still within the Embassy.
+Denis Thatcher, the husband of Prime Minister Margaret Thatcher was quoted as saying “You let one of the bastards live.”
+However, the raid has been considered an incredible success and is often referred to as a textbook case of both counterterrorism and the employment of the special forces.